wp-plugins/zotpress/readme.txt

 3. Search for item keys, citation ids and tag names using the convenient "Zotpress Reference" meta box.

 == Changelog ==

+= 4.2.4 =
+* Fixed sidebar widget error and display issue.
+* Added more information to and sorting of citations listed in the Zotpress Reference widget.

 = 4.2.3 =
 * More friendly XML error messages, including ability to (at least try) repeating the Zotero request.